Webb on CD

 Many thanks to Gail Davies for organizing this all-star tribute to my personal honkytonk hero, Webb Pierce.
 The level of talent assembled for this project is staggering, ranging from grizzled old-timers such as George Jones and Charley Pride to contemporary Top 40 stars Trent Summar, Dwight Yoakam and Pam Tillis.
 The twangcore crowd and '70s mavericks also get in their licks: Emmylou Harris delivers a plaintive reading of "Wondering," while Rosie Flores and Robbie Fulks cheerfully plow their way through a pair of Pierce's rock-era hits.
 It's difficult for anyone to match the charm and immediacy of Webb's original recordings, but high marks go to Dale Watson for his explosive version of "In The Jailhouse Now" and to Guy Clark, who hits the goofy mood of "Honk Tonk Song" right on the head.
 Willie Nelson is also in on the fun, which is appropriate since his 1982 duets LP was the last album Pierce recorded.
 Here, Nelson takes his time with a bittersweet, appropriately mournful version of "That's Me Without Out You," one of Pierce's weepiest and best ballads.
 With an all-star cast like this, and such great material to work from, this disc should open a few new ears to the Webb Pierce legend.
 Check this out, and be sure to pick up one of the great Webb reissues out there as well.

-Webb Pierce/Chet Atkins "Country Music Classics" (Shanachie, 1991)
+Webb Pierce/Chet Atkins "Country Music Classics" (Shanachie Records, 1991)

 Charming mid-'50s TV performances by these two country giants.
 Webb grows increasingly comfortable on camera as time goes by -- he starts out in '54 looking stiff as a board; within a couple of years he's learned how to smile and even sway a bit while he twinkles at the camera.
 Chet Atkins has a slightly sinister appearance -- as though perhaps he'd made a pact with the devil to be able to play the guitar like that.
-Their performances are taken from an Opry-related show that was hokey as could be, and pretty adorable... filmed in 33mm, with vivid, garish techni-colors that was perfect for Webb's nudie suits and the gingham outfits of all the gals.
+Their performances are taken from an Opry-related show that was hokey as could be, and pretty adorable... filmed in 33mm, with vivid, garish techni-colors that were perfect for Webb's nudie suits and the gingham outfits of all the gals.

-Various Artists "Road to Nashville" (Rhino)
+Various Artists "Road To Nashville" (Rhino)

 A hokey B-movie made in 1967 that captures a whole slew of Nashville old-timers in their heyday.
 I also haven't seen this flick yet, but I hear Webb's appearances are pretty cute.
 This is stuff from the mid-1960s; Connie Smith, Lefty Frizzell and other big-name artists also appear.